SyedSadi/seagull/README.md

 ## 💬 Interactive Discussion Forum

 - **Post Creation and Management**
-  Users can create, edit, and delete their own posts .
+  Users can create, edit, and delete their own posts.

 - **Toxicity Detection**
   Posts are scanned in real-time using Hugging Face’s `unitary/toxic-bert` to prevent harmful or offensive content.